meltano/meltano/docs/src/docs/getting-started.md

 meltano elt tap-gitlab target-postgres --job_id=gitlab-to-postgres
 ```
 ::: tip
   The `--job_id` must be included on each execution if you want to run incremental syncs.
-This argument should define a unique job identifier which is used to store and retrieve state from the system database across executions.
+This argument should define a globally unique job identifier which is used to store and retrieve state from the system database across executions.
 Its a good idea to make this a unique string based on the job being run (i.e. `gitlab-to-postgres`).
 :::

 If everything was configured correctly, you should now see your data flow from your source into your destination!
 Check your postgres instance for the tables `warehouse.schema.commits` and `warehouse.schema.tags`.